Ira Nadel: Life and career

-Nadel was born on July 22, 1943 in Rahway, New Jersey, the son of Isaac David and Francis (Sofman) Nadel.
+Nadel was born on July 22, 1943, in Rahway, New Jersey, the son of Isaac David and Francis (Sofman) Nadel.
 He received a BA in 1965 and an MA in 1967 from Rutgers University, New Jersey, and a PhD in English in 1970 from Cornell University.
 He joined the University of British Columbia as an assistant professor, was promoted to associate professor in 1977, and then to professor of English in 1985.
 He was chair of the Department of English graduate program from 1992 to 1995.
 As of 2004, he was a coeditor of the David Mamet Review, an advisory board member of The Journal of Modern Literature and Joyce Studies Annual, and an editorial board member of English Literature in Transition and Autobiographical/Biographical Studies.
 He is known in British Columbia as a long-serving book critic for CBC Radio's afternoon show.

 Personal life and views

-Nadel's first marriage on June 5, 1966 ended when his wife died on February 23, 1975.
+Nadel's first marriage on June 5, 1966, ended when his wife died on February 23, 1975.
 He has two children from his second marriage, on July 4, 1976, to Josephine Margolis, a lawyer.
 He has protested the use of the Olympic torch as a legacy from the Nazis.
 Nadel considers the torch relay a fabrication by the Nazis in 1936 in Germany, and not associated with the ancient Olympics.

 Work

 Nadel's book, Leon Uris: Life of a Best Seller, was the first full-length biography of Uris.
 It was based on the archives at Harry Ransom Humanities Research Center at the University of Texas, Austin and interviews with Uris's family.
-Nadel saw Uris's work as attacking anti-semitism with a fictional heroic Jewish past, but broadening the appeal to a non-Jewish readership.
+Nadel saw Uris's work as attacking antisemitism with a fictional heroic Jewish past, but broadening the appeal to a non-Jewish readership.
 Nadel revealed that Uris lived the life he described in a fictional setting, with many war experiences and travel to dangerous spots.